Student-centric advice and objective recommendations

 What is the AP program?

 AP classes are college-level classes offered at many high schools across the country.
 There are more than 30 AP classes offered, in a wide range of subjects.
 Once you complete an AP class, you take the corresponding AP test.
 How you do on that test determines whether or not you receive college credit in the subject area.
-More than 2,600 colleges and universities around the world accept AP scores as college credit.
 AP scores can also allow you to skip prerequisite courses at your college.
 If you do well on your AP Biology exam for instance, you may be able to bypass intro bio and move on to the harder stuff.

 Even if you choose not to take the AP test, an AP class still provides a great opportunity for a more rigorous academic setting.
 You’ll engage with more difficult concepts, and read and write more.
 Conversely, you can also take an AP test without having taken the class.
 If you’ve been studying piano since you were a kid, you might consider taking the AP music theory test even if you have taken the official class.
 This is an excellent way to receive college credit for knowledge you already possess.

-For more information on the AP program, check out its College Board website.
+For more information on the AP program, check out the College Board website.

 Why should you take AP classes?

 Lastly, AP classes look great on your college applications.
 When a college sees you’ve taken AP classes, they’ll know you’re a driven learner.
+Additionally, the College Board offers AP Scholar Awards to students who perform well on AP exams which can make schools more interested in you.
 Schools want students who will go above and beyond to challenge themselves, and this is just what you’re doing when you take AP classes.
 Still, this doesn’t mean you should overload your schedule with AP classes.
 Colleges don’t automatically accept students who took the most AP classes.